dhawale-lab/dhawale-lab.github.io/positions/index.md

 ### Postdoctoral Researchers

-Currently, we have no lab funding for Postdoctoral Fellows.
-However, qualified candidates with a strong interest in systems neuroscience can apply for funding from several [sources](https://indiabioscience.org/postdocs/grants), including [IISc](https://iisc.ac.in/post-docs/).
+Currently, we have no grant funding for Postdoctoral Fellows.
+However, qualified candidates with a strong interest in systems neuroscience may apply for external funding from several [sources](https://indiabioscience.org/postdocs/grants), including [IISc](https://iisc.ac.in/post-docs/).
 Please [contact](/contact) us if you are interested in doing a postdoc in the lab.

 ### PhD Students